catseye/SixtyPical/README.markdown

 It is a work in progress, currently at the proof-of-concept stage.

-It is expected that a common use case for SixtyPical would be retroprogramming for the Commodore 64, VIC-20, Apple ][, etc.
+It is expected that a common use case for SixtyPical would be retroprogramming for the Commodore 64 and other 6502-based computers such as the VIC-20.

 Many SixtyPical instructions map precisely to 6502 opcodes.
 However, SixtyPical is not an assembly language.
 The programmer does not have total control over